SeregeiKroupen/SF/module_5/readme.md

 Anothe thing, which I needed to do - was to make notes and resumes in code, to to facilitate understanding.
 It is considering both parts of "JANE script".

-The secind part of parsing took me a lot of time.
+The second part of parsing took me a lot of time.
 As I had 120 000 urls (as I mentiond above - used and new), total time to dounload data would be 60 hours.
-It's been a long time. Еhis became the main difficulty in the work.
+It's been a long time.
+This became the main difficulty in the work.
 So I would really like to understand how I can improve my program or what other approach to use so as not to waste so much time.

 ### <a name="eda"></a> Normalizing data, EDA and FE.